 New Vision • New World • New Resources

 In January 2016, the Company took delivery of the three Seafloor Production Tools (SPTs) from SMD.
 The SPTs were shipped to PNG in April 2017 to undergo submerged trials.
-The trials are due to be completed in Q1 2018.
-The submerged trials are designed to provide a submerged demonstration of the fully assembled SPTs and will involve submerged testing of:
+The trials were completed in Q1 2018.
+The submerged trials were designed to provide a submerged demonstration of the fully assembled SPTs and involved submerged testing of:

 The three umbilical winches that store and manage the power and control umbilicals were designed, procured and assembled at SMD.
 In March 2015 the Company announced that the umbilical winches for the three SPTs had successfully completed FAT.
 The umbilical cables have since been installed onto the umbilical winches.
 They are currently at the shipyard for integration on to the vessel at a future date.